armando-jp/armando-jp.github.io/teardowns/timeular-tracker.md

 ![timeular-tracker-outside-img1](./timeular-tracker-pics/timeular-tracker-outside-img1.jpg)

 I don't use any of the Timular software or hardware anymore.
-I personally found micromanaging myself down to the minute to be somewhat unhealthy.
-I also am not a fan of the subscription model which is required to use the software.
-I have instead started using the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+I personally found micromanaging myself down to the minute to not be for me.
+I have instead started using the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) to get stuff done.

 Without further ado, let's start the teardown.